ASUO Women’s Center

 - Meet with relevant LGBTQA student/administration weekly (LGBTQA, LGBTESSP, OUTReach, TeachOUT, OUTLaws, etc.) (1 hour)

 - Attend the monthly Standing Committee on Lesbian, Gay, Bisexual and Transgender Concerns (1.5 hours monthly – adjust office hours accordingly)

 - Work with Women’s Center staff to ensure that the Center is meeting the needs of lesbian, gay, bisexual, transgender, queer and questioning and intersex students in all of our events and programs

 - Organize around an issue relevant to the specific population you are working with as it intersects with another position in the office (i.e. the marginalization of queer voices within women of color communities on campus)

-- Organize OUT/LOUD, a queer women’s music festival by leading weekly planning meetings, fundraising and developing a backwards plan(Spring Term)
+- Organize OUT/LOUD, a queer and trans women’s music festival by leading weekly planning meetings, fundraising and developing a backwards plan(Spring Term)

 - Facilitate or serve as a liaison to Sappho (queer women’s group)

 - Serve as the liaison between the LGBTQA and the Women’s Center.
 Clarify liaison and stay connected to groups.
 Represent Women’s Center in Union spaces, meetings and activities and report back to WC during our weekly staff meeting